 A cloud-based CRM solution ensures that everyone can access the same information, no matter where they are.

 Many companies already realize this.
 Remote workers are eight percentage points more likely to use a CRM than people who work mostly from the office.
-People who don’t work from home are also more likely to use spreadsheets or pencil and paper to track sales.
+People who don’t work from home are also more likely to use spreadsheets or pencil and paper to track sales and take down customer contact information.

 Automate sales processes

 A CRM platform automates mundane tasks, like managing your contact lists or assigning tasks to team members.
-Automating those workflows leaves you time to concentrate on what really matters — building customer relationships.
+Automating those workflows leaves you time to concentrate on what really matters — building customer relationships and improving the customer lifecycle.

 How to set up a CRM database (CRM best practices)